imkushwaha/data-versioning-and-pipelines/README.md

 dvc init
 ```

-### I will version the images present in images folder
+### We will version the images present in images folder

 ```bash
 dvc add ./images